 Radcliffe Bailey's multilayered narrative art explores issues of culture, memory, and history related to his heritage and experience as an African American.
-Titled "Memory as Medicine," this near-two-decade survey (organized by Carol Thompson and Michael Rooks of the originating High Museum of Art in Atlanta) featured thirty-one works riffing on key chapters from the grand narrative of black history, with frequent allusions to tribal West Africa, aptly demonstrating the artist's inspired ability to present his modern world as a continuum with his ambitious installation, is a veritable sea of some 3,500 disembodied piano keys (still attached to their wooden leads), upon which a plaster head-that of a man-covered in black glitter has been set "afloat."
+Titled "Memory as Medicine," this near-two-decade survey (organized by Carol Thompson and Michael Rooks of the originating High Museum of Art in Atlanta) featured thirty-one works riffing on key chapters from the grand narrative of black history, with frequent allusions to tribal West Africa, aptly demonstrating the artist's inspired ability to present his modern world as a continuum with his genetic past.

+This spring, the Davis Museum featured works that incorporated such elements as tintypes of anonymous relatives, African statuary, model sailing ships, tobacco, and Georgia red clay to form stunning tableaux uniting fiction and history, trickery and documentary factitiousness.
+Windward Coast, 2009/2012, perhaps the show's most ambitious installation, is a veritable sea of some 3,500 disembodied piano keys (still attached to their wooden leads), upon which a plaster head-that of a man-covered in black glitter has been set "afloat."
 Notions of existential isolation are reinforced by the title of this monumental work, which refers to the portion of West Africa between Gambia and Liberia that once served as a major hub for the exportation of slaves to the Americas along the Middle Passage.
 Mounted on the wall near this heap of ebony, ivory, and wood was a conch shell, which, in a nod to Robert Morris's Box with the Sound of Its Own Making, 1961, as well as to Glenn Ligon's To Disembark, 1994, emitted the reverberations of piano keys falling to the floor recorded during the installation of a 2010 iteration.
-In this sculptural postscript to J. M. W. Turner's Slave Ship, 1840, Bailey shifts the emphasis from a condemnation of the slave trade to an allegory of an African American's sense of cultural isolation, loss, and self-determination.
+In this sculptural postscript to I. M. W. Turner's Slave Ship, 1840, Bailey shifts the emphasis from a condemnation of the slave trade to an allegory of an African American's sense of cultural isolation, loss, and self-determination.